Generalized preferential attachment: tunable power-law degree distribution and clustering coefficient: Polynomial Model

-Let us define the \textit{polynomial model}.
-As in the random graph process from \ref{class}, we construct a graph $G_m^n$ step by step.
-On the $(n+1)$-th step the graph $G_m^{n+1}$ is made from the graph $G_m^n$ by adding a new vertex $n + 1$ and edges $e_1, \ldots, e_m$ connecting this vertex to some $m$ vertices $i_1, \dots, i_m \in \{1, \dots, n+1\}$.
-Some of $i_1, \dots, i_m$ can be equal, so multiple edges are permitted.
-Also if $i_j = n+1$ for some $j$, then we obtain a loop (multiple loops are also permitted).
+\textbf{Definition of Polynomial Model } Let us define the \textit{polynomial model}.
+As in the random graph process from Subsection~\ref{class}, we construct a graph $G_m^n$ step by step.
+On the $(n+1)$-th step the graph $G_m^{n+1}$ is made from the graph $G_m^n$ by adding a new vertex $n + 1$ and sequentially drawing $m$ edges (multiple edges and self-loops are allowed).

-We say that an edge $ij$ is directed from $i$ to $j$ if $i \ge j$, so the out-degree of each vertex equals $m$.
-We also say that $j$ is a \textsl{target} end of $ij$.
-Denote by $(d^{n}_{i})^{in}$ the in-degree of a vertex $i$ in $G_m^n$.
-Remind that by $e_{ij}$ we denote the number of edges between vertices $i$ and $j$.